TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

 **Higher the speed, higher the risk of security vulnerabilities being introduced** in the process...
-_Security is not an afterthought_, it need to be integrated in the pipeline

-Security Analysis, particularly Static Analysis Security Testing (SAST), should be embedded early on, specifically at the pre-commit phase of the development pipeline.
-SAST delves into the code, its architecture, and configurations from the inside out, ensuring thorough scrutiny for potential vulnerabilities.
+Security Analysis, particularly SAST, should be embedded early on, specifically at the pre-commit phase of the development pipeline.It analyses the code from inside out its architecture, and configurations from the inside out. --> Detecting errors early, and aiding in it subsequent remediation

-Being a member of a former CloudSec Team, I _know_ the kind of time and efforts that go into fixing Security Bugs post Deployment.
+Being a member of a former CloudSec Team, I _know_ the kind of time and effort that goes into fixing Security Bugs post Deployment.
+(Leave alone the braking production deployments!)
 Continuous Monitoring and Security Assessments _should_ be an intrinsic part of our workflows.
 This leads to increased compliance rates, better risk management.

 > It's more of a premptive approach towards Security, making it a shared responsibility for both the developers and the SecOps Team.